-It covers the preparation and interpretation of financial statement (i.e. P&L Account and Balance Sheet) and communication thereof, to the user of accounts.
+Financial Accounting It covers the preparation and interpretation of financial statement (i.e. P&L Account and Balance Sheet) and communication thereof, to the user of accounts.
 It is historical in nature as it records transactions which has already occurred.
-It primarily helps in determination of the net result for a accounting period and the financial position as on a given date.
-It is used for internal reporting to the Management of a business unit.
-The different ways of grouping information and preparing reports as desired by the Managers for discharging their functions and referred to as Management Accounting.
-It is the process of accounting for cost and determination of overall cost of the product or service.
+It primarily helps in determination of the net result for an accounting period and the financial position as on a given date.
+Management It is used for internal reporting to the Management of a business unit.
+The Accounting different ways of grouping information and preparing reports as desired by the Managers for discharging their functions and referred to as Management Accounting.
+Cost It is the process of accounting for cost and determination of overall cost of Accounting the product or service.
 The study of the behavioural pattern of cost will enable to control cost.
-It is concerned with accounting for social costs incurred by the enterprise and social benefits created.
-It seeks to identify, qualify and report investments made in human resources of an organization that are not presently accounted under any conventional accounting practice.
+Social It is concerned with accounting for social costs incurred by the enterprise Responsibility and social benefits created.
+Accounting Human It seeks to identify, qualify and report investments made in human Resource resources of an organization that are not presently accounted under any Accounting conventional accounting practice.